-• In the statutory accounts, the premium reserve equals the unearned premium reserve (i.e. book value) plus an additional allowance for a LAT (i.e. Liability Adequacy Test) deficiency on the unearned premium reserve, due to expected combined ratio larger than 100%.
-The Solvency II premium reserve is based on all future expected cash flows (premiums, claims and expenses) within the contract boundary;

-- In Solvency II a risk margin is held on top of the best estimate reserves.
-In the statutory accounts no risk margin or prudency margin is applied; - In solvency II discounting of future expected cash flows is applied, based on the EIOPA risk free interest rate for EURO, excluding VA.
+- In the statutory accounts, the premium reserve equals the IFRS unearned premium reserve (i.e. book value) plus an additional allowance for a LAT (Liability Adequacy Test) deficiency on the unearned premium reserve, due to expected combined ratio being larger than 100%.
+The Solvency II premium reserve is based on all future expected cash flows (premiums, claims and expenses) within the contract boundary and differentiates in the size of the unearned premium and corresponding LAT reserve by only taking received premiums into account; - In Solvency II a risk margin is held on top of the best estimate reserves.
+In the statutory accounts no risk margin or prudency margin is applied; - In Solvency II discounting of future expected cash flows is applied, based on the EIOPA risk free interest rate for EURO, excluding VA and other transitional measures.
 In the statutory accounts, no discount is applied.
-The impact of discounting is currently negative (i.e. increasing effect) due to negative interest rates.
+The impact of discounting is currently almost nothing due to the negative interest rates.

-This has an increasing effect of 3,853 on the gross technical provisions (see column revaluations in the table in section D.2.1.).
+This has a decreasing effect of € 773 thousand on the gross technical provisions (see column revaluations in the table in section D.2.1.).